Pisti-Booboo/hello-world/.github/CODE_OF_CONDUCT.md

+we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 Why should accommodate to marginalized people?
 It is not about being accommodating, it’s about making all potential contributors feel welcome.